Media Studies L3 - Film & Media Studies

 You should have at least 14 credits in NCEA level 2 Media Studies or L2 English.
 All students are assumed to have a good level of written English; there is considerable written assessment in the course.

-Students without this background but with strong practical skills may be able to succeed in aspects of the course and should talk to Mr Johnson about the suitability of their preparation for this course.
+Students without this background but with strong practical skills may be able to succeed in aspects of the course and should talk to the teacher in charge about the suitability of their preparation for this course.

 What will I learn?